 In addition to patent protection, our product candidates may also be eligible for data and marketing exclusivity protection in the U.S., EU and certain other countries.
-If this protection is available, no competitor may use the data in our marketing application to obtain marketing approval of a generic product during the exclusivity period.
+If our product candidates are approved and this protection is available, no competitor may use the data in our application for regulatory approval of our product candidates to obtain regulatory approval of a generic product during the data exclusivity period.

-For small molecules, such as roluperidone, the data and marketing exclusivity period is generally five years in the U.S. and ten years in the EU, measured from the FDA and EU approval dates, respectively.
-If MIN-301 is approved as a biologic product, it may be eligible for a data and marketing exclusivity period of twelve years in the U.S. and ten years in the EU.
-The data and marketing exclusivity periods in the U.S. may be extended by 6 months of pediatric exclusivity if a qualifying pediatric study is performed or in the EU by 12 months if approval for a new indication is obtained during the initial 8 year data exclusivity period and there are no existing therapies for that indication, or there are existing therapies for that indication, but there is a significant clinical benefit to using the drug for which the extra market protection is sought.
+For small molecules, such as roluperidone, the data and marketing exclusivity period is generally five years in the U.S., measured from the FDA approval date.
+If MIN-301 is approved as a biologic product, it may be eligible for a data and marketing exclusivity period of twelve years in the U.S. The data and marketing exclusivity periods in the U.S. may be extended by 6 months of pediatric exclusivity if a qualifying pediatric study is performed.
+Similar data and market exclusivity opportunities are available in the EU; for more information, see the section titled "-Government Regulation and Product Approval -Data and Marketing Exclusivity in the EU" below.